Prazosin use while Breastfeeding

 Summary of Use during Lactation

-Because no information is available on the use of prazosin during breastfeeding, an alternate drug may be preferred, especially while nursing a newborn or preterm infant.
+Because little is available on the use of prazosin during breastfeeding, an alternate drug may be preferred, especially while nursing a newborn or preterm infant.

 Infant Levels.
 Relevant published information was not found as of the revision date.